tytydraco/yessleep/out/When_I_was_a_little_boy_I_befriended_a_frog_who_lived_at_the_bottom_of_the_garden.md

 "Down here!"

 There was a frog sitting on my chest, softly croaking.
 Just a normal, greenish yellow frog with mottled skin.
 It's mouth was kind of upturned into a smile.
-A water beetle scurried in front of it and its tongue quickly flicked out to eat it
+A water beetle scurried in front of it and its tongue quickly flicked out to eat it.

 "Excuse me," it said, swallowing it down.
 I sat up and it hopped off my chest.